JuanPabloDiaz/freeForGeeks/README.md

 - [Font of web](https://fontofweb.com/) - Identify all the fonts used on a website and how they are used.
 - [fonts.xz.style](https://fonts.xz.style/) free and open source service for delivering font families to websites using CSS.
 - [Bunny](https://fonts.bunny.net) Privacy oriented Google Fonts
-- [FontsKey](https://www.fontskey.com/) - Provides free and commercial paid fonts for personal use and can enter text for quick filtering.

 <!--  ---------------------------- ********************* ADD MORE RESOURCES  → (need work) *****************************  ---------------------------- -->